 Being a founding signatory to the UK's HM Treasury’s Women in Finance Charter, as well as the first Japanese owned financial institution to sign the Charter, is evidence of our commitment to see gender balance at all levels across financial services firms.
 Further evidence is the range of collaborative partnerships we have entered into in order to support inclusivity in the workplace and to translate learnings into meaningful outcomes for Mizuho.

 Valuing diversity is an integral part of our strategy for competing in the current and future marketplace.
 Underpinned by our five group values of customer first, innovative spirit, speed, team spirit and passion, creating an inclusive workplace is paramount for driving business performance and success.

-With our values at the core of our culture, we are proud to be running a second Allies programme in collaboration with Stonewall to raise awareness and maintain and enhance our culture of inclusion and diversity.
+With our values at the core of our culture, we are proud to be running Allies programmes and initiatives to raise awareness and maintain and enhance our culture of inclusion and diversity.

 Inclusion across Mizuho globally